deepesdl/deepesdl-doc/docs/design/architecture.md

 environment.
 To orchestrate, monitor, maintain, and scale the variety of DeepESDL services and applications, we use today’s most popular container orchestrator Kubernetes (K8s).
 This supports the idea that the DeepESDL system is deployable on any Cloud environment that can run a K8s service (this is, AWS, Google, Microsoft Azure, and many others including all DIAS instances).
-We envisage to deploy the initial system on Amazon Web Services (AWS) in the EU-Central-1 region, which is physically located in Frankfurt, Germany, Europe using the managed K8s service EKS, which is critical for cost-efficiency and reliability of DeepESDL.
+The initial system is deployed on Amazon Web Services (AWS) in the EU-Central-1 region, which is physically located in Frankfurt, Germany, Europe using the managed K8s service EKS, which is critical for cost-efficiency and reliability of DeepESDL.